 Should you invest funds via easyMoney’s P2P lending platform, any interest you receive on the loans you make to, in this case, property professionals, will not be subject to taxation.
 None at all.
 Is this valuable news?
-Yes, with a potential (but not guaranteed) return of up to 8%, the returns could be unquestionably good.
+Yes, with a target rate between 3.67 and 8% p.a., the returns could be unquestionably good.
 And, they’re paid monthly, offering you the chance to re-invest or draw down the money.

 Happily, if you leave your ISA to your surviving spouse or civil partner, the tax-free status crosses over to them.
 Further, your other half will be entitled to an additional ISA allowance equal to the value of yours at the time of your death.